felixlu/awesome-stars/topics.md

 ## good-first-issue

+- [files-community/Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.
 - [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!